 You’ve installed the core.
 Now, how do you get your games into RetroArch proper?

-Head back to Main Menu and select Load Content.
+Head back to Main Menu and select Import Content -> Scan Directory.

 Select “Scan This Directory” to scan your games and get them added into RetroArch.

 Now that they’re here, you can head back to the Main Menu.
 If you scroll over to the right, you’ll realize there’s a new menu made to hold your PS1 games.
-I’ll launch Crash Bandicoot – Warped from here.
+We’re going to launch the old shooter Loaded to demonstrate.

 You’ve done it.
 You’re in the game and ready to start playing.
 But wait – the graphics look blown up and pixelated!
 How can you fix this?